mburolla/siu-java-spring-boot-da-1/assignments.md

 `https://gitlab.com/mburolla/java-spring-boot-web-api-2/-/blob/step-4/src/main/java/com/example/demo/service/DataAccess.java#L40`

 # Ex.
-8 Create Managers Endpoint
+8 Create Managers GET Endpoint
 Create a `ManagerController` that contains the following endpoint:

 `GET student{id}/api/v1/managers`

 This endpoint returns a List of all the Managers from the managers table.
 Add a Manager model to your student directory.

+# Ex.
+9 Create Managers POST Endpoint
+Create the following endpoint in your `ManagerController`:

+`POST student{id}/api/v1/managers`

+This endpoint will add (insert) a manager into the `managers` table.
+Create a POST request in Postman and be sure to add the following header for this request:

+`Content-Type` `application/json`